adamisaac2/Speadsheet/README.md

 completely being wrong.
 It can now evaluate expressions correctly. --Update A4 -- Spreadsheet can now use cell functionality and can use information from other cells in the spreadsheet.
 While the GUI is not set up yet, everything seems to be getting better and better in terms of functionality. --Update A5 -- Spreadsheet now uses XML docs and can save data to xml doc.
-Also changed a few protection levels on methods that were previously public, now set to protected.
+Also changed a few protection levels on methods that were previously public, now set to protected. --Update A6-- Spreadsheet now has a partially complete spreadsheet GUI.
+It works kind of but doesnt have any special features and is still really buggy.
+I have most of the requirements but I am done stressing myself out over this.
+I wish I had worked witha  partner but it is what it is.
+Im taking the L so i can study for the midterm next week.
+I have conceded defeat.
+I will see you next semester professor.

 # Time Expenditures: